koinupapi/kDownloader/README.md

 ## How To Use:

-1) Download the "kDownloader.7z" file.
+1) Download the "kDownloader.7z" file from the Mega link provided above.

 2) Extract it anywhere you'd like.